Dr Polly Wilding

 - Website: White Rose Doctoral Training Partnership

 A Latin American specialist, I am interested in how we theorise and understand practices of violence, and its reproduction.
 I have researched how the threat and reality of violence impact on the rights and everyday experiences of marginalised groups who live with consistently high levels of insecurity.
-In particular, I am interested in how violence reproduced gendered inequalties and power imbalances.
+In particular, I am interested in how violence reproduced gendered inequalities and power imbalances.

 In the past, I have worked with NGOs in Latin America that focus on domestic and urban violence, as well as Northern-based NGOs that work with solidarity models of development assistance.